YunoHost-Apps/plume_ynh/README.md

 [![Integration level](https://dash.yunohost.org/integration/plume.svg)](https://dash.yunohost.org/appci/app/plume)
 [![Install Plume with YunoHost](https://install-app.yunohost.org/install-with-yunohost.png)](https://install-app.yunohost.org/?app=plume)

-> *This package allow you to install plume quickly and simply on a YunoHost server.
+> *This package allow you to install Plume quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 ## Overview